 Details of the key issues that were raised during public consultation and expert review can be found in the Public consultation: Summary of key issues and the Expert review: Summary of key issues.
-Non-confidential submissions are available on the NHMRC Public Consultations website.
+Non-confidential submissions are available from NHMRC Public Consultations.

 Evaluation of evidence